EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-host.md

 _All of the above are automated by [Sashimono](../platform/sashimono/overview), Evernode host management software which gets installed when you run the Evernode [installer](#system-requirements)._

-## Evernode beta
+## Evernode

 We are inviting interested enthusiasts to register as an Evernode host.
-As an Evernode beta host, your Linux server will be registered on the [XRPL Hooks v3 testnet](https://hooks-testnet-v3.xrpl-labs.com/).
+As an Evernode host, your Linux server will be registered on the [XAHAU](https://xahau.network/).
 During the installation, you can choose how much system resources you wish to allocate for smart contract hosting.
 After everything is setup, your server will start leasing hosting space to Evernode tenants.

-> **Testnet warning:** Since Evernode beta uses [XRPL Hooks v3 testnet](https://hooks-testnet-v3.xrpl-labs.com/), it is subjected to any changes/downtime imposed by the hooks testnet.

-### Evernode beta licence
+### Evernode licence

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to use the software for, or in connection, with the Evernode network for the duration of the beta test.